 Darin Niebuhr was born in the small farming community of Wells, Minnesota.
 He began piano lessons at age 5 from his mother and then changed to other teachers in the area.
 Realizing their son possessed an extraordinary gift, Darin’s parents set him on a musical education path that took him through high school, university and beyond.
 “I will always be a student of music and life.”By age 15, Darin was highly accomplished and chose pianist as his career path.
 He started his university training at that time and was taking regular and music curriculum courses at night while attending high school by day.
 Playing trombone additionally provided him with ensemble experiences of orchestra, jazz combos, chamber groups, marching bands, plus solo recitals on both instruments.

-Darin’s musical education continued at St. Olaf College, where he received a Bachelor of Music in Piano Performance in 1991.
-He received his Master of Music in Performance and Pedagogy from the University of Oklahoma in 1993.
+Darin’s musical education continued at St. Olaf College, where he received a Bachelor of Music in Piano Performance.
+He received his Master of Music in Performance and Pedagogy from the University of Oklahoma.
 Darin has studied with A. DeWayne Wee, Edward Gates, and Andrew Burns.
 Darin’s approach to music is best illustrated by the enormous range of his repertoire.
 In recital and on recordings he plays everything from Liszt to Prokofiev and Scarlatti to living contemporary composers.
 In addition, he programs the music of innovative and adventurous composers like Morton Gould, Ratko Delorko, Louis Moreau Gottschalk, and Benjamin Lees.